-A student is truant if unexcused absences total ten (10) or more school days in a school year or if a pattern of excused absences affects the educational progress of the student.
+A student is truant if unexcused absences total ten (10) or more school days in a school year.
 If truant, the student will be referred to the Kent ISD Office of Truancy, which may lead to a referral to the Kent County Prosecutor's Office.
-Abuse of excused absences will be investigated by the principal and may result in a referral to the Kent ISD Office of Truancy or other disciplinary action.